otikanelson/Darb-Networks/README.md

 ## 🤝 Contributing

-We welcome contributions to Darb Network!
+I welcome contributions to the Darb Networks project!
 Here's how you can help:

 ### Ways to Contribute
 - 🐛 Report bugs